IndraGonz/CLARC/README.md

 Running clarc will create various subdirectories containing the intermediate files necessary to run the clustering algorithm.
 These include the linkage matrices created, the eggnog functional annotations of the original accessory COGs and the results of the all vs all BLAST of these accessory COGs.

-However, the final results are located in the subdirectory named ```/clarc_results```.
+However, the final results are located in the subdirectory named ```clarc_results```.
 In the future I will add an option to suppress the intermediate outputs, and I will update this document when I do.

-With that said, let's start by reviewing the final outputs of the pipeline.
+With that said, let's start by reviewing the final output files of the pipeline.

-### clarc_results folder (final outputs)
+### clarc_results folder (final output files)

-The ```clarc_results``` will contain various files, as outlined here.
+The ```clarc_results``` folder will contain the following files:

    - clarc_cluster_summary.txt